Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **API Breaking Changes**

 -   Add a parameter `nbMaxConversations` to the initialization SDK of the SDK to set the maximum number of conversations to keep (defaut value to 15).
 Old ones are remove from XMPP server with the new method `ConversationsService::removeOlderConversations`.
+-   Add option rateLimitPerHour for the SDK to set the maximum of message stanza sent to server by hour.
+Default value is 1000.

 **API Changes**